mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-12-data-integration-ordering-transactions-exactly-once.md

 tags:   [data integration]
 ---

-This post is eigth part in a series about building and adopting a modern streaming data integration platform.
+This post is ninth part in a series about building and adopting a modern streaming data integration platform.
 In this post I will discuss three important aspects of robust data integrations when using queues: global ordering of messages, multi-message transactionality, and exactly-once semantics.
 Focus is on Apache Kafka, which is a common platform for implementing streaming data integrations.